-Georgia College Research Day 2023
+Research Day Presentation

-What is research day?
+What is Research Day?

-GCSU Research Day, which will take place on Wednesday, March 29th, 2023, will be a campus-wide event during which students will have the opportunity to present research or support their peers who are sharing their work.
-Research Day is an expansion of the GC Student Research Conference, and will also encompass day two of the Women's and Gender Studies Symposium.
-Along with this, other entities around campus are going to work to provide fun activities for students to enjoy!
-Stay tuned for more information about what fun events will be happening on Research Day 2023.
+Research Day is a campus-wide event that gives students the opportunity to present research or support their peers who are sharing their works.
+Research Day is an expansion of the GC Student Research Conference as well as a collaborator of day two of the Women's and Gender Studies Symposium.
+In addition to student presentations, various campus entities provide fun activities for students to enjoy.

-Who can participate in Research day?
+Who can participate in Research Day?

 What is Student Research?